NishitVAts/NishitVAts/README.md

 - 👋 Hi, I’m @NishitVAts
 - 👀 I’m interested in helping the community by doing some thing interesting
 - 🌱 I’m currently learning java
-- 💞️ I’m looking to collaborate on NOTHING new app
+- 💞️ I’m looking to collaborate on Artificial intelligence projects
 - 📫 How to reach me by emailing me at nishitvats@icloud.com

 <!---